dwyl/hits/README.md

 ## Why?

-We have a _few_ repos on GitHub ... but _sadly_, we ~~have~~ _had_ no idea how many people are looking at the repos unless they star/watch them; GitHub does not share any stats with people using their site.
+We have a _few_ projects on GitHub ... but _sadly_, we ~~have~~ _had_ no idea how many people are looking at the repos <br />
+unless they star/watch them;
+GitHub does not share any stats with people using their site.

 We would like to *know* the popularity of each of our repos